andres-f-ariza/holbertonschool-simple_shell/README.md

-# My Shell
+# My_simple_shell

-My Shell is a simple command-line shell that can be run on Linux and Unix-based systems.
+My_simple_shell is a simple command-line shell that can be run on Linux and Unix-based systems.
 It provides a basic set of commands and features for navigating and manipulating the file system.

 ## Requirements